nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 - Pointer error handling and pointer lineage guidance added.

-## 1.2.0-beta ##
+## 1.2.0-beta
 *Changes to restructure the Implementation Guide*.
 - Additional guidance added to the Data model page.
  - Cardinality corrected for *Related Documents*
  - Added *Status* to the model.
  - Description updated for the elements.
-- Addition of new *API Interaction* section to describe the RESTful functionalities (Create, Delete, Search and Update).
+- Addition of new *API Interaction* section to describe the RESTful functionalities (Create, Delete, Search, and Update).
 - API Guidance > Search page
  - Format guidance added for Custodian.
  - Inclusion of the `_summary=count` functionality.